BUHAVE > Education > Tips for Choosing a College Major

 2. Consider your interests

-If you choose a major related to your passions, you will have a leg up on the competition.
-People you study with are more likely to share your interests, giving you a great chance to make friends and establish professional connections that might be useful even after you graduate.
+If you choose a major related to your passions, you’ll have a leg up on the competition.
+People you study with are more likely to share your interests, giving you a great chance to make friends and build professional connections that might be useful even after you graduate.

 3. Understand your passion